Thedestroyerks3004/sentri/README.md

-# ParkIQ
+# SENTRI - Smart Enforcement Network for Traffic Risk Intelligence

-ParkIQ is a Bengaluru parking intelligence platform designed to help enforcement teams detect, prioritize, and respond to parking violations more effectively.
+SENTRI is a Bengaluru parking intelligence platform designed to help enforcement teams detect, prioritize, and respond to parking violations more effectively.
 The system combines historical violation data, anomaly detection, forecasting, patrol planning, and optional SMS dispatching into a single dashboard.

 ## Overview

-ParkIQ answers three core questions:
+SENTRI answers three core questions:

 - Where are violations most likely to happen next?
 - Which locations need immediate patrol attention?